sfigg/commercialization-public/test/hlk/testref/usb-bus-controller-testing-prerequisites.md

 5. Use Windows HLK Studio to create a machine pool, and then move the test computer to that pool.

+>[!NOTE]
-**Note**  When running a USB Host Controller or System test that requires a MUTT device, be sure to plug in the device before you begin testing.
+>  When running a USB Host Controller or System test that requires a MUTT device, be sure to plug in the device before you begin testing.